Mercedes B-Class review

 As you’d expect, the B-Class is a very safe car.
 It scored a full five-star Euro NCAP rating back in 2011, with 97 per cent for adult occupant protection and 86 per cent for safety assist.

-The new Mercedes B-Class is generally more spacious than its predecessor and manages to offer more headroom despite being 50mm shorter.
+The Mercedes B-Class is generally more spacious than its predecessor and manages to offer more headroom despite being 50mm shorter.
 Generous seat and steering wheel adjustment makes the driver’s seat comfy and the raised driving position offers great visibility.

 The 486-litre boot eclipses the Ford C-MAX’s 471-litres.
-Get the expensive Easy Vario Package and the 60/40-split rear bench slides forwards and backwards by up to 140mm to create a 666-litre luggage capacity.
+Get the Easy Vario Package and the 60/40-split rear bench slides forwards and backwards by up to 140mm to create a 666-litre luggage capacity.

 As with all premium models, the Mercedes B-Class has a higher list price than its rivals but this is offset somewhat by strong residuals of 48.4 per cent.
 Expect parts and servicing to cost above average as well.